MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 Unsupported scenarios:

-- Xamarin.Forms apps won’t support .NET Hot Reload in iOS and Android scenarios.
+* Xamarin.Forms apps won’t support .NET Hot Reload in iOS and Android scenarios.
 You will get some Hot Reload when targeting a UWP app.
 This is by design, and we don’t expect to make any further improvements.
 (Note: XAML Hot Reload will continues to be available and supported for Xamarin.Forms customers on the latest SDK)
-- .NET MAUI apps are not supported in this release.
+* .NET MAUI apps are not supported prior to Visual Studio 2022 version 17.1 Preview 1.
+Starting in 17.1 Preview 1, .NET MAUI is supported, but only with the debugger attached.
-- Apps built using F# or those targeting .NET Native will not support Hot Reload.
+* Apps built using F# or those targeting .NET Native will not support Hot Reload.

 ## Configure .NET Hot Reload